 This workshop will be sliding scale with scholarship options, we humbly ask that you offer as much as you are able to sustainably, knowing that we are low income disabled teachers and that this is our life’s work.

-Sliding scale $40-$150+ (no one turned away for lack of funds).
-We highly encourage people who have financial access to pay as much as they can (perhaps more than $150) to help fund folks who do not have access.
+Sliding scale $100-$350+ (no one turned away for lack of funds).
+We highly encourage people who have financial access to pay as much as they can to help fund folks who do not have access.

 We would like people to register and pay for the event in advance so that we know that we will have enough attendees.